Deco&Design

 slow-turning-pascal-oudet

-Pascal Oudet's work has been featured in exhibitions around the world.
-They are part of numerous private collections, but also of the collections of renowned museums such as Museum of Art and Design in New York.
+Pascal Oudet's works have been featured in exhibitions around the world.
+They are part of numerous private collections as well as the collections of renowned museums such as Museum of Art and Design in New York.

 About the author